 |Redirect from||Page Title|

-Page Table has entry for each page that exists in wiki.
-Redirect table has entry for only redirect page ids.
+Page Table has an entry for each page that exists in the wiki.
+The redirect table has an entry for only redirect page ids.
 We need to join these two tables to get a lookup table.

 |Redirect Id||Redirect Title||True Title||True Id|